particle-iot/docs/src/content/getting-started/new.md

 ### 2G/3G sunset update 2025-03-03

 Countries with upcoming 2G/3G sunsets have been updated.
+There is a new [2G/3G sunset page](/reference/discontinued/cellular/2g-3g-sunset/) with a timeline for all countries.

 ### Library updates 2025-03-01